-- Smart People Wear Glasses: Nezu doesn't wear glasses but his Quirk's name, High Specs, evokes this.
+- Smart People Wear Glasses: Nezu doesn't wear glasses but his Quirk's name, High Spec, evokes this.

 - Spell My Name with an "S": His name is often spelled as "Nedzu" by fans.

-- The Strategist: As Denki and Mina learned, Nezu is always many steps ahead of his opponents and it takes a lot of brainpower to outwit him, something they sadly lacked going into their end-of-term exam.
-Nezu schooled them harder than any other teacher in the exams, and proved why he's been given the head seat at UA.
+- The Strategist: As Kaminari and Ashido learn, Nezu is always many steps ahead of his opponents and it takes a lot of brainpower to outwit him, something they sadly lack going into their final exam.
+Nezu schools them harder than any other teacher, proving why he's the principal of U.A.

 - Super Intelligence: His Quirk, and its not that he is an animal with human level intelligence, his Quirk has made him the smartest person on the planet.